 Transparency in government is not just a matter of letting the public see information.
-The capacity to act upon what one sees is critical to transparency and: The Shipyard Candlestick project nearly doubles the population of Bayview Hunters Point.
+The capacity to act upon what one sees is critical to transparency and: The length of the look has a direct effect on the quality of observation.
+The Shipyard Candlestick project nearly doubles the population of Bayview Hunters Point.
 The EIR was nearly two years in the making.
 The City's project staff reasonably took the time to provide what in their opinion is an adequate review of the project.
+The public similarly deserves twelve weeks to examine and comment on your work.
 The City has just granted Lennar a six-month delay in the timetable for Phase 1 housing construction to allow the market time to improve and prices to rise.
 With Phase 1 delayed, construction for Phase 2 not expected to start until 2015, and project completion not expected before 2035.
 Mayor Newsom, you have the time to provide the citizens of our City with a responsible period to review this once-in-a-lifetime DEIR.